-- It will have the same job ID as when it was submitted. - It will run under the same user as the original job. - It will write to the same output directory as the original job, overwriting any previous output. - It will show as RUNNING on the JobTracker web page after you restart the JobTracker.
+- It will run under the same user as the original job. - It will write to the same output directory as the original job, overwriting any previous output. - It will show as RUNNING on the JobTracker web page after you restart the JobTracker. - h.
+Repeat for each TaskTracker. - 4.
+Configure a health check script for DataNode processes.